 RColorBrewer makes it easy to take advantage of one of R's great strengths: manipulating colors in plots, graphs, and maps.

 The package is based on Cynthia Brewer’s work on the use of color in cartography (check out Colorbrewer to learn more), and it lets you create nice-looking sequential, diverging, or qualitative color palettes.
-It also plays nicely with Plotly, as these examples by Plotly demonstrate.
+It also plays nicely with Plotly.

 Line plot (Plotly)